 How To Duplicate Custom Post Types

-You can also extend the same functionality to your custom post types.
+You can also extend the same functionality to your A custom post type is a feature in WordPress that allows users to create their own content types, beyond the d...
+More.

 Make sure you’ve installed the Duplicate Post plugin, go to